hasura/graphql-data-specification/README.md

 # GraphQL Data Specification (GDS)

 **Status**: DRAFT.
-This specification and proposal is still a WIP and currently an early draft.
+This specification is still heavily a WIP and currently an early draft.
+We are currently eager and ready to invite collaboration.
+We will achieve completion once this specifcation is entirely formalized and also has a reference implemention (currently in `/tooling`).

 **Contact**: If you or your organization is interested in collaborating on the specification and/or working on a GraphQL Data API platform, reach out to us at: graphql.data@hasura.io and we'd love to exchange notes.